kubernetes/website/content/en/blog/_posts/2020-12-04-gsod-2020-improving-api-reference-experience.md

 The [Kubernetes documentation website](https://kubernetes.io/docs/home/) is built with Hugo from documentation written in Markdown format in the [website repository](https://github.com/kubernetes/website), using the [Docsy Hugo theme](https://www.docsy.dev/about/).

-The existing API reference documentation is a large HTML file generated from the Swagger specifications of the API, added to the content of the website.
+The existing API reference documentation is a large HTML file generated from the Kubernetes OpenAPI specification.

-This API reference has some drawbacks:
+On my side, I wanted for some time to make the API Reference more accessible, by:
-- it is a single huge HTML page containing all the API reference
+- building individual and autonomous pages for each Kubernetes resource
-- its format is not adapted to mobile reading
+- adapting the format to mobile reading
-- its design is not integrated with the kubernetes.io/docs website
+- reusing the website's assets and theme to build, integrate, and display the reference pages
-- its content cannot be referenced by search engines
+- allowing the search engines to reference the content of the pages

-On my side, I wanted for some time to make the API Reference more accessible.
 Around one year ago, I started to work on the generator building the current unique HTML page, to add a DocBook output, so the API Reference could be generated first in DocBook format, and after that in PDF or other formats supported by DocBook processors.
 The first result has been some [Ebook files for the API Reference](https://github.com/feloy/kubernetes-resources-reference/releases) and an auto-edited paper book.

 I decided later to add another output to this generator, to generate Markdown files and create [a website with the API Reference](https://web.archive.org/web/20201022201911/https://www.k8sref.io/docs/workloads/).